-Backup host pool is a group of master, media, or client servers that can be used for taking backups.
-Although NetBackupclient is not listed in the available backup hosts but it can be added explicitly to the list.
-The dynamic data streaming feature with backup host pool is supported for Linux and Windows master and media server only.
+Backup host pool is a group of NetBackup backup hosts where the snapshot of the volume is stagged for backup process to read.
+These hosts can be NetBackup client, media, or master server.
+Although NetBackup client is not listed in the available backup hosts but it can be added explicitly to the list.